beeb/beeb-li/src/lib/posts/calendar-component-svelte-tailwind.md

 Let's also imagine for the example that we are dealing with the `fr` locale which gave us `firstDayOfWeek = 1`.

 By subtracting our value `firstDayOfWeek`, for our example, we end up with `4 - 1 = 3`.
 So, we need to offset the day cell by 3 columns to the right.
+Brilliant!

 Now we need to adjust a couple of things after the subtraction, because if `getDay()` returns a number smaller than our `firstDayOfWeek`, we will end up with a negative number.
 To avoid this, we add `7` to the result, and then apply a